limati33/pointline-3d-viewer/README.md

 # 3D Model Editor

 A simple 3D editor for creating and manipulating points, lines, polygons, and quadratic Bezier curves in 3D space.
-Supports rotation, scaling, panning, saving/loading models in JSON, and a user-friendly interface with HUD.
+Supports rotation, scaling, panning, saving/loading models in JSON, and a modification mode for advanced shape editing, including rounding polygons into smooth inward curves.

 ## Controls